MasrourTawfik/chat-gi-iads/docs/source/Applications-of-LLMs.rst

 Objective: Using the Hugging Face Transformers library in Python to perform abstractive summarization on a piece of text.

-`Hands on for Extractive Summarization`_.
+`Hands on for Abstractive Summarization`_.

-.. _Hands on for Extractive Summarization: https://colab.research.google.com/drive/1zuaTp-KivcLojIMNN_VO0Yki6y3meDJi
+.. _Hands on for Abstractive Summarization: https://colab.research.google.com/drive/1bXIjYm6HmCufFX56u1bVldrZhqlAEwkY#scrollTo=1k8XFVzQAtWN

 LLMs relevance in context-aware Text Generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^